pass-culture/pass-culture-app-native/doc/customize/icons.md

 - Illustrations (rectangular frame)
 - Pictograms (square frame)

+## svg VS react-native-svg

+:warning: SVG attributes use hyphen (e.g. `fill-rule` and `clip-rule`) while react-native-svg use camelCase props.

+Since react-native-svg use camelCase props, use `fillRule` and `clipRule`.

+> TypeScript will not throw if you use `fill-rule` and `clip-rule`, although it will fail at compilation and throw warnings on the Web.

 ### Illustrations

 Illustrations are meant to be used in Generic info pages and modals.
 They have a ratio of 200x156 and thus cannot be replaced by pictograms in generic components: the render would differ.